SAM-Denton/samde/README.md

 Thank you to the creators of [dmenu-bluetooth](https://github.com/Layerex/dmenu-bluetooth) and [lfub](https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/lfub).

 Also last but not least I would like to thank the FOSS community.
-This project would have not been possible to make with proprietary software.
+This project is essentially a collection of software and ideas from the FOSS community and this project would not even exist without it.